South Korea’s Hockey Team Is Not All Korean: First-Timers At The PyeongChang 2018 Olympic Winter Games

 “This is a very special moment for every athlete that’s participating in the Olympics, whatever sport you’re in.
 This is, for some, a moment that might not come again in their lifetime.
 It’s important that they cherish and enjoy and soak up every minute.
 These don’t come along very often, especially for this particular group…I think, as long as you know there’s a chance, that’s all you can hope for.
 Our guys have character.
 What that translates to, I can’t tell you.
 But I know one thing.
 We’ll fight right to the end.”

-Check out the Pyeonchang 2018 website for the full schedule of events for the 2018 Winter Olympics.
+Check out the Pyeongchang 2018 website for the full schedule of events for the 2018 Winter Olympics.